Velocidex/velociraptor-docs/content/blog/html/2018/08/10/design_differences_between_velociraptor_and_grr/_index.md

 Consider the simple request \"ListDirectory\".
 The client request may elicit thousands of responses (one for each file) and may span multiple POST operations.
-The GRR frontend queues all the responses in the database until it receives a STATUS response, and then fet once.
+The GRR frontend queues all the responses in the database until it receives a STATUS response, and then fetches once.
 So even if the client sends the responses over multiple packets, the flow only sees a single list.
 When a status message is seen by the frontend, it notifies the worker via a worker queue, which collects all responses,